-Respondents in the Leadership category tend to emphasize feeling more involved in their community.
+Respondents in the Leadership category emphasized feeling more involved in their community.

 - Yes, fortunately, it made a radical change in my life.
 I feel more included, more incorporated in my city.
 More American.
 Without losing my Hispanic essence. - Thanks to this course, I am more active with the community, helping the community more, contributing more.